Free Website Content - Webware vs Desktop Software

 Easily Accessible

-or location that has Internet access.
-Travelers especially
+computer or location that has Internet access.
+Travelers

-a traveler has access to a computer, phone or handheld with
+means that if a traveler has access to a computer, phone

-Internet connectivity they can utilize the web application.
+or handheld with Internet connectivity they can utilize

 Low Maintenance & Forced Upgrades